How we worked/Te āhua o tā mātou mahi

 Working towards a common vision

-DOC and Fonterra have agreed on a vision – a sustainable dairy industry is part of healthy functioning ecosystems that together enrich the lives of all New Zealanders – and know others have the same vision.
-Currently dairy farming and freshwater ecosystems are out of balance.
-Living Water aims to help bring back the balance to achieve better outcomes for the environment, the economy and all New Zealanders.
+DOC and Fonterra agreed on a vision – a sustainable dairy industry is part of healthy functioning ecosystems that together enrich the lives of all New Zealanders – and others have the same vision.
+Dairy farming and freshwater ecosystems are out of balance.
+Living Water aimed to help bring back the balance to achieve better outcomes for the environment, the economy and all New Zealanders.

 Spades